KeithBurghardt/MultiplexExperiment/Simulations/VariableSpilloverAndAltruist/README.md

 ## Multiplex Variable Spillover And Altruist Code

-This is code to analyze how the experiment multiplex networks evolve after shocks.
+This is code to analyze how the experiment multiplex networks evolve when one layer is shocked or one node is an altruist.

+Paper is in submission.

 We want to especially thank Paul Smaldino for creating the initial code we base our simulations on.
 Code is from paper: Smaldino PE, D’Souza R, Maoz Z Resilience by structural entrenchment: Dynamics of single-layer and multiplex networks following sudden changes to tie costs.
 Network Science: 1-19. doi:10.1017/nws.2017.35 (2017).